Zefan-Cai/PyramidKV/README.md

 ```

-We support inference code on 'LongBench' to repuduce our result.
+We support inference code on `LongBench` to repuduce our result.

-Please refer to 'scripts/scripts_longBench/eval.sh' to modify the parameters according to your requirements.
+Please refer to `scripts/scripts_longBench/eval.sh` to modify the parameters according to your requirements.

 * CUDA_VISIBLE_DEVICES: LLaMA3 inference support on single GPU.